paszu/3DSRepo/DSiWare-Downgrade.md

   + Fieldrunners: Touch the 'Scores' button at the main menu
   + Legends of Exidia: After pressing A or Start at the two title screens, select the first save slot and press continue
 4. Use fwTool to backup **3DS #2's** NAND (this takes a *very* long time)
-  + New 3DS: select "N3DS_NAND.bin backup"
+  + New 3DS: select "Dump nand_n3ds.bin"
-  + Old 3DS: select "O3DS_NAND.bin backup"
+  + Old 3DS: select "Dump nand_o3ds.bin"
 5. Make note of the NAND backup's location **(Your backup should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**

 ##### Section V - Downgrading Firmware